Marshallese people in Springdale, Arkansas: History

-A "push factor" from the Marshall Islands were nuclear testing at Bikini Atoll.
+A "push factor" from the Marshall Islands was nuclear testing at Bikini Atoll.

-In the 1970s a Marshallese man named John Moody attended a university in the state of Oklahoma, and then in the 1980s got employment at a Tyson Chicken factory in the area.
+In the 1970s a Marshallese man named John Moody attended a university in the state of Oklahoma and then in the 1980s got employment at a Tyson Chicken factory in the area.
 Other Marshallese followed him after he told them there was ample employment in the area.
-By the 1990s the area became known as the "Springdale atoll", and the a plaque honoring Moody was installed in 1999.
+By the 1990s the area became known as the "Springdale atoll", and a plaque honoring Moody was installed in 1999.

 By 2010 there were about 6,000 people in the Northwest Arkansas region who were of Marshallese ancestry, heavily concentrated in Springdale and beginning to settle other cities.
-Circa 2020 the entire state of Arkansas had about 15,000 people, with most of them in Northwest Arkansas, of origins from the Marshall Islands.
+A census taken in 2020 indicated that there were approximately 15,000 people of Marshallese origin living in the entire state of Arkansas, with a majority of them concentrated in the northwest region of the state.
 Those of Marshallese ancestry were about 3% of the total number of people living in Northwest Arkansas in 2020.

 As of December 2020, the Marshallese population had higher than average deaths during the COVID-19 pandemic in Arkansas.
 As of June 2020, half of the people in Northwest Arkansas who died from COVID were of Marshallese ancestry.

 In 2021 there was a movement to have the state laws allow Marshallese citizens to be eligible to begin working as law enforcement officers.
 A previous proposal in the Arkansas Legislature by Megan Godfrey of Springdale, House Bill 1342, was to allow any person of a citizen of a Compact of Free Association country (which includes the Marshall Islands) to be eligible to join a police department.
 That year the bill failed in committee.
 Members of the Arkansas Legislature stated they had plans to try a bill again.
 That year the Arkansas Department of Public Safety stated that the agency could unilaterally change its rules and begin allowing Marshallese citizens to become police officers.